maelvls/users-grpc/README.md

 Then, we can query it using the CLI client.
 The possible actions are

-- creating a user
+- create a user
-- fetching a user by his email ('get')
+- fetch a user by his email ('get')
-- listing all users (the server loads some sample users on startup)
+- list all users (the server loads some sample users on startup)
-- searching users by a string that matches their names
+- search users by a string that matches their names
-- searching users by a age range
+- search users by a age range

 Examples: